Skip to contents

 This is a helper function that constructs a default Surrogate based on properties of the bbotk::OptimInstance.

-For numeric-only (including integers) parameter spaces without any dependencies a Gaussian Process is constricted via default_gp().
+For purely numeric (including integers) parameter spaces without any dependencies a Gaussian Process is constricted via default_gp().
 For mixed numeric-categorical parameter spaces, or spaces with conditional parameters a random forest is constructed via default_rf().

 If n_learner is 1, the learner is wrapped as a SurrogateLearner.
 Otherwise, if n_learner is larger than 1, multiple deep clones of the learner are wrapped as a SurrogateLearnerCollection.